 Upon completion of training, the ABP will require:

-Details of the scholarly activity requirement have been published by the ABP in a document entitled Training Requirements for Subspecialty Certification (January 2004), which is downloadable directly from the ABP's website.
+Details of the scholarly activity requirement have been published by the ABP in a document titled Training Requirements for Subspecialty Certification (PDF).

 Fellows completing training in RCPSC accredited programs must meet the ABP’s requirements for scholarly activity under the mentorship of a Scholarship Oversight Committee, as defined by the ABP above.
 Scholarly Activity began in the third year of training will not meet the requirement.